firebase/firebase-js-sdk/docs-devsite/app-check.md

 ### getToken(appCheckInstance, forceRefresh) {:#gettoken_39fc1b3}

 Get the current App Check token.
-Attaches to the most recent in-flight request if one is present.
-Returns null if no token is present and no token requests are in-flight.
+If `forceRefresh` is false, it first checks for a valid token in memory, then local persistence (IndexedDB).
+If not found, or if `forceRefresh` is true, it makes a request to the App Check endpoint for a fresh token.
+That request attaches to the most recent in-flight request if one is present.

 <b>Signature:</b>